 You ultimately become what you repeatedly do.
 If your habits aren’t helping you, they’re hurting you.
-Here are some fairly common and widespread examples of the latter that will drain all your joy and peace if you let them:
+Here are some fairly common and widespread examples of the latter that will drain all your joy and peace, year after year, if you let them:

 1. Focusing on how life “should” be every step of the way.